 Description

-Milne Dam Conservation Park sits quietly in the York, Durham, and Headwaters region, offering 305 acres of diverse terrain that feels surprisingly wild despite its proximity to urban areas.
-The Rouge River flows through the heart of the park, creating the wetlands and riparian forests that make this place special for both wildlife and hikers looking to experience different ecosystems in a single visit.
+Milne Dam Conservation Park sits in the York, Durham, and Headwaters region of Ontario, offering 305 acres of terrain that feels genuinely wild despite being close to surrounding urban areas.
+The Rouge River runs through the heart of the park, shaping the wetlands and riparian forests that give this place its ecological richness and make it worth the visit for hikers who want more than a simple loop through the woods.

 Wildlife and Birdwatching